ambiguousname/ambiguousname.github.io/_drafts/skyrim-in-minecraft.md

 `0x00000400` - Persistent[^temp] Cell.

+[^temp]: A persistent cell is a cell that is designed to remember what stuff is in it when you leave.
+It's what allows bodies to persist in towns once you come back.
+A temporary cell is just the opposite: it will be unloaded when you leave and will reset when you come back.

 While we might be interested in this `CELL` later on, [`CELL` does not contain any useful terrain data](https://en.uesp.net/wiki/Skyrim_Mod:Mod_File_Format/CELL) that we're interested in.
 It's used for location, lighting, and placing objects.
 This will be useful for knowing *where* to place terrain data, but we're still not there just yet.

 Theoretically you could keep reading through `GRUP`s and sub-`GRUP`s until you get to the right `GRUP` that has the information you need, but let's just skip there for convenience's sake.
 That is, we're interested in the `LAND` record: